ItzyBitzySpider/itzme/README.md

 ![Auth sequence](https://public.cloud.myinfo.gov.sg/images/myinfo-rebrand-sequence-diagram.png)

-The services that we aim to decentralise are the MyInfo server and the Service Authorisation API.
-The centralisation of services around Singpass is a desirable trait that promotes ease of use.
-Since this is a National Identity system, accessibility and usuability is a key consideration to ensure the less tech-savy can still take full advantage of the application features.
+The services that we aim to decentralize are the MyInfo server and the Service Authorization API.
+The centralization of services around Singpass is a desirable trait that promotes ease of use.
+Since this is a National Identity system, accessibility and usability is a key consideration to ensure the less tech-savy can still take full advantage of the application features.

-With this in mind, the new authorisation flow is as follows.
+With this in mind, the new authorization flow is as follows.

 ![new auth flow](newAuthFlow.png)